 Or you could create a store on existing online marketplaces.
 This a low-cost way to start an online store.
 The benefit of this approach is that you don’t need to create a separate website, since these marketplaces provide templates and financial system interfaces.
 The downside is that you have to follow their rules to sell on the platform; they also take a percentage of the sale price for this service.
 However, there’s no upfront cost, either, as you would pay when hiring a website developer to integrate ecommerce into your existing website.

 Once you’ve picked a product or service and the business model that suits it, you’ll need to set up your online store.
-If you’re going through an online marketplace, you’ll be able to set up a basic “store” using their templates.
+At this stage, conducting a Conjointy Claims Test can be particularly useful, as it helps identify which marketing claims resonate most with your target audience.
+Once you have clear insights on the messaging that appeals to potential customers, if you’re going through an online marketplace, you’ll be able to set up a basic “store” using their templates.
 These will often be free up to a certain number of items, so you could take advantage of these trial offers.

 You may want to pay someone else to apply search engine optimization to your product pages, upload hundreds of products or add interactive content where allowed.
 If you are putting ecommerce functionality on your existing site, you could use existing third-party code modules on your site to do it instead of hiring a web developer.
 If you’re going to use a drop shipper or warehouse site to fulfil your orders, you simply need to update your website to tell people how to place an order.